dagda1/blog/source/_posts/2011-09-26-simple-css3-login-form-using-sass.markdown

 Below is the sass that is used to create the sunken effect for the text of the header and label elements that are outlined in the above image.
 {%gist 1242249 %}
 On line 1, is the definition of a mixin that I have used to avoid duplication in the two css selectors that assign styles to the &lt;h2&gt; and &lt;label&gt; elements.
 The mixin is used on lines 6 and 12 via the @include directive.
-On line 3 of the above gist, I am using the new css3 text-shadow property that does what it says on the tin and adds a show effect to a block element to make it stand out more.
+On line 3 of the above gist, I am using the new css3 text-shadow property that does what it says on the tin and adds a shadow effect to the text of a block element to make it stand out more.

 It is worth noting that I keep all my colour variable definitions in a separate sass partial file named **_colors.sass**.
 This allows me to change the colour scheme in one file and not have to jump around the project files looking for the definitions.
 Below is an excerpt from **colors.sass** that shows the variable declarations used in the above gist:
 {% codeblock %}